damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 We also have some servers that are specific for GitLab as a company (Runners for building Omnibus packages, etc.) but I wouldn't count that as a part of GitLab.com.

-And at the end, we have 45 servers that are used to make GitLab.com an usable application for our users.
+And at the end, we have 45 servers that are used to make GitLab.com a usable application for our users.

 ## But wait, there's more